Why do we have Community Safety Cameras in Lower Hutt?

 A dedicated team of volunteers give up their own time to help make Lower Hutt a better place.
 Like us, they are members of the Lower Hutt community.
 All operators are vetted by Police and selected for their commitment and values.
 They also receive thorough training and operate by a strict code of conduct.

-If you would like to be part of a team that makes a real difference to the safety of the Hutt Valley, then contact the Co-ordinator at email@example.com
+If you would like to be part of a team that makes a real difference to the safety of the Hutt Valley, contact the coordinator at Info.HuttCCTV@gmail.com

 Are they recording?